kasteway/Natural_Language_Processing/README.md

 ##### Summary of the Bag of Words model with an Example:

-"The cat sat on the mat."
+"The cat sat on the mat.
-"The dog sat on the log."
+The dog sat on the log."

 1. List Unique Words: It starts by identifying all the unique words in the text. -> the, cat, sat, on, mat, dog, log